decentralized-identity/trustdidweb-v03/spec/overview.md

    whitespace removed (per [[ref: JSON Lines]]).
 Each entry contains the information needed to derive a version of the [[ref: DIDDoc]] from its preceding version.
 The `did.jsonl` is also referred to as the [[ref: DID Log]].
-3. Each [[ref: DID log entry]] is a JSON object containing the following items:
+3. Each [[ref: DID log entry]] is a JSON object containing the following properties:
     1. `versionId` -- a value that combines the version number (starting at `1` and incremented by one per version), a literal dash `-`, and a hash of the entry.
 The [[ref: entry hash]] calculation links each entry